Qutb Minar, India's Tower of Glory: Separating Facts From Fiction

 We can find Nagari records of the various repairs conducted on the Minar, revealing that the craftsmen, masons, and carpenters were all Hindus.
 Even the names of Muslim Sultans were written in native form, such as Alavadin, Malikdin, Muhammadsahi and Pherojsahi.
 Among the Hindu artisans were Chunilal, Visnu Kantha, Tulsi, Hira Devidas, Madholal, Badrgu, Sisa son of Hira, Mohana Lala, Nana, Salha, Lola, Lashmana, Harimani Gaveri son of Sahadhair, Chahada Devapala and Dharmu Vanani.

-Hindu Origin:
+Hindu Origin

-Some self-proclaimed 'historians' have alleged that the Qutb Minar was originally an observatory, built by either king Samudra Gupta, Chandragupta Vikramaditra or Visaladeva Vigraharaja.
-Many others claim that the tower was constructed by Prithiviraj Chauhan, so that his daug
+Some self-proclaimed 'historians' have alleged that Qutb Minar was originally an observatory, built by either king Samudra Gupta, Chandragupta Vikramaditra or Visaladeva Vigraharaja.
+Many others claim that the tower was constructed by Prithiviraj Chauhan, so that his daughter or wife could stand atop it and take in the view of the Yamuna during her morning prayers.

 The charges against Aibak are many: He demolished the upper three storeys of this 'observatory' and reconstructed it into the present Muslim edifice.
 Out of fear, he omitted this fact from any of the inscriptions.
 His atrocities did not end there; he named the tower Qutb after his own name, thus immortalizing his legacy.